-There is a fee to get a copy of your driving record.
-The fee is different depending on how you request it and how many years of driving history you want.
+To obtain a copy of your driving history, you must pay a charge.
+The charge varies depending on how you obtain it and how many years of driving history you want.

 How long does it take to get my driving record?